The pencil is mightier than the sword

 Battles

 Many altercations with characters and monsters can have different outcomes depending on your reaction.
 There is no shame in taking a pacifist route to avoid battle!
-Sometimes this will reward the students with items they otherwise wouldn’t have obtained.
-But to do this, students must be clever in how they approach the situation.
+Sometimes this will reward the player with items they otherwise wouldn’t have obtained.
+But to do this, players must be clever in how they approach the situation.
 Other times, however, battle cannot be avoided and students will have to fight together against common foes!
 When Battle Mode occurs, you will see an icon of two crossed swords.
-These battles will be a mix of drawing prompts as well as digital dice rolls to determine the amount of damage given and taken by an enemy.
+These battles will be a mix of drawing prompts as well as dice rolls to determine the amount of damage given and taken by an enemy.